Kajal Mahajan

 Variable Costs

-Relationship between AC and MC Curves
+Relationship between MC and AC

 Explicit vs. Implicit Costs

-Price as a Transmitter of Information
+Prices as Transmitters of Information

 Kajal and Paulina's recent accounting lesson delved into present value, bonds, and notes receivable.
 They meticulously covered calculations for bond prices and the present values of notes, working through various numerical examples.
 The focus was on applying the relevant formulas and understanding the key distinction between coupon rates and discount rates.
 Paulina will continue to practice these problems in preparation for their next lesson.